htcondor/htcondor-ce/docs/v23/configuration/job-router-overview.md

 Route Syntaxes
 --------------

-HTCondor-CE 5 introduces the ability to write job routes using [ClassAd transform syntax](#classad-transforms) in addition to the [existing configuration syntax](#deprecated-syntax).
+HTCondor-CE 5 introduced the ability to write job routes using [ClassAd transform syntax](#classad-transforms) in addition to the [existing configuration syntax](#deprecated-syntax).
 The old route configuration syntax continues to be the default in HTCondor-CE 5 but there are benefits to transitioning to the new syntax as [outlined below](#choosing-a-syntax).